Skip to main content

 Spring/Summer 1989

-The venue was a children’s playground in the twentieth arrondissement of Paris — not a salon, not a gallery, not any of the spaces where fashion was supposed to happen.
-The audience sat on borrowed chairs while neighborhood children watched from the swings.
+The venue was a children’s playground at the Cafe de la Gare in the twentieth arrondissement of Paris — not a salon, not a gallery, not any of the spaces where fashion was supposed to happen.
+The audience sat on borrowed chairs, first-come first-served, with no assigned seating for press or buyers — a radical departure from the rigid hierarchy that governed every other Paris show, where proximity to the runway was a measure of status and front-row placement a form of currency.
+Neighborhood children watched from the swings and climbed the equipment, their interactions with the models unrehearsed and uncontrolled, a chaos that would have horrified any other designer but that Margiela absorbed into the event as another layer of meaning.
 The models walked a runway that had been painted red, and as they moved, the wet paint transferred onto the soles of their shoes, leaving tracks that recorded the show’s own passage through time.
-This was Martin Margiela’s debut, and every detail was a declaration.
+This was Martin Margiela’s debut, and every detail was a declaration of war against the conventions of the industry he was entering.